l1mafresh/simple-calc/README.md

 # simple-calc
- A simple calculator written in PyQt 6
+A simple calculator written in PyQt 6.
+Supports light, dark and system Qt themes, as well as transparency (transparency may not work on some OSes).